inlab-geo/pyfm2d/readme.md

 The idea is to refactor the original Fortran main into a subroutine inside a module that contains all variables used by main as global variables.
 That is they are moved out of the subroutine.
 As a consequence they have global scope and exist even when the main, that is now a subroutine, is terminated.
-Thus they are accessible from Python via to be written get and set functions.
+Thus they are accessible from Python via get and set functions.

 ## Tests